 - Trek the Keswick Railway Path.

 Kendal is a picturesque town set on the southern border of Lake District National Park.
-A moderately sized market town, Kendal boasts a population for approximately 30,000 people and is packed with shopping, dining and sightseeing options.
-Despite its strategic location, Kendal is often overlooked by travellers and tour groups, which is why it’s our pick for the coolest place to stay in the Lake District.
+A moderately sized market town, Kendal boasts a population of approximately 30,000 people and is packed with shopping, dining, and sightseeing options.
+Despite its strategic location, Kendal is often overlooked by travellers and tour groups, which is why it’s my pick for the coolest place to stay in the Lake District.

 Things to See and Do in Kendal

 - Admire great works of art at Abbot Hall Art Gallery.